simpeter/apd/docs/lab1.md

 the `wrk2` client.
 Make sure that you gather enough data points to clearly show the latency-load curve that is going to result as you drive load up towards overload.
-Also, make sure you configure `wrk2` to generate enough load.
+Also, make sure you configure `wrk2` to generate enough load (hint: try to find the maximum load first).
 Otherwise, your curve will fail to materialize (it will not look like a curve).
 Remember that we are interested in 99%-ile latency, not average.

 We have provided shell scripts in `/local/repository` that will help you setup each virtualization mode.
 We explain how to run them,